-The directors of a company may submit to the relevant court a notification that the company has initiated negotiations in order to achieve the restructuring of its debt, for which the company has three months.
+The directors of a company may submit to the relevant court a notification that the company has initiated negotiations in order to achieve the restructuring of its debt, which the company has three (3) months to achieve (and where during such period the insolvency of the company may not be requested by its creditors).
 If negotiations fail after such time, the company has a month to request a formal declaration of insolvency.